amper5and/voice.js/docs/API.md

 #### client.phones( command, { id: id }, callback )
 Get/set various settings of a forwarding phone.

-* command: String, required - one of:
+* command: String, required - one of the following strings:
-	* 'enable'/'disable'
+	* 'enable' - enable the forwarding phone
+	* 'disable' - disable the forwarding phone
+	* 'enableSMS' - enable SMS forwarding to the phone
-	* 'enableSMS'/'disableSMS' - enable/disable SMS forwarding to the phone
+	* 'disableSMS' - disable SMS forwarding to the phone
+	* 'enableVoicemailNotifyBySMS' - enable voicemail forwarding to the phone via SMS
-	* 'enableVoicemailNotifyBySMS'/'disableVoicemailNotifyBySMS' - enable/disable voicemail forwarding to the phone via SMS
+	* 'disableVoicemailNotifyBySMS' - disable voicemail forwarding to the phone via SMS
 	* 'delete' - Delete the forwarding phone
 	* 'checkIfVerified' - Check if the forwarding phone has been verified
 	* 'checkIllegalSharing' - Check if a forwarding phone is being used on another GV account (`needsReclaim` property in the response)
-* id: Number - One of your forwarding phone ids
+* id: Number, required - One of your forwarding phone ids

 #### client.phones( 'new', options, callback )